Age-Old Wisdom meets Modern Tools

 Keeping Down Heating Costs

 - Hang blankets over the windows at night.
-Tape or thumbtack the sides and bottom of blankets to the walls or windowsills to maximize the insulation value.
+Get insulated curtains in your windows to trap heat.
+Or, just tape or thumbtack the sides and bottom of blankets to the walls or windowsills to maximize the insulation value.
 (Press the tacks or tape under the bottom of the sill and over the top of the frame to hide any damage to the finish.)
 Remove the coverings on the south side of the house during the day to let in the warming sunlight.

 - Cover cracks around doors and windowsills with rugs, newspaper, towels, or other insulation.
 Window-sealing kits can be bought at hardware stores, too.